 Front of Border

-- Smoky lavender flowers bloom summer to fall
+- Lavender to pink flowers bloom spring to fall

-- 24 inches tall and wide in bloom
+- 36 inches tall and 18 inches wide in bloom

 - Full sun

 Jerusalem Sage (Salvia hierosolymitana) Zones 8 to 11